It looks like you're using an outdated browser.

 10 Easy Ways to Save Money in College

 It’s no secret that college isn’t cheap.
-Tuition, text books, and groceries alone make it hard to fathom scraping together enough cash to see a movie with friends on the weekend.
-Yes, college does come with a bunch of costs, but don’t let those costs bring down what should be some of your most exciting years.
+Tuition, textbooks, and groceries alone make it hard to fathom scraping together enough cash to see a movie with friends on the weekend.
+Yes, college does come with plenty of costs, but don’t let them bring down what should be some of your most exciting years.

 1. Build a Budget (and stick to that budget)

-In order to save money in college, you need to know how much money you have in the first place – then you need to know how much of it needs to be committed to unavoidable expenses like food and bills.
+In order to save money in college, you need to know how much money you have in the first place – then you need to know how much of it needs to go towards necessities like food and bills.
 Building a good budget helps keep your arms around your funds and gives you a better idea of exactly how much spending money you may or may not have left over.
+Learn more about how to budget here.

 It’s hard to save money when you don’t have a steady flow of it coming in, which is why a part-time job is generally a good thing to have in college.
 Is transportation an issue?
-No worries, some of the most valuable and easy-to-land jobs can be found right on campus.
-Almost every area of every college hires student workers to help keep the university running, meaning odds are there’s at least one job you can find that relates to your degree in some way.
+No worries, some of the most valuable and easy-to-land jobs are available right on campus.
+Colleges have several student worker positions to help keep the university running, meaning odds are that you’ll find at least one job that relates to your degree in some way.

 3. Take Advantage of Campus Facilities